NateFerrero/shadow-import/README.md

 To view the result of this example, [click here](http://nateferrero.github.io/shadow-import/examples/hero/).

-For more examples, and for documentation on writing a ShadowComponent, visit the [http://nateferrero.github.io/shadow-import/](ShadowComponent Documentation).
+For more examples, and for documentation on writing a ShadowComponent, visit the [ShadowComponent Documentation](http://nateferrero.github.io/shadow-import/).